Anthony O’Toole works at the intersection of food, culture, tourism and place.

 Much of this happens behind the scenes, supporting producers, chefs, hospitality businesses, developers and tourism organisations to define identity, shape direction and unlock opportunity.

-He is particularly valued for bridging the gap between vision and delivery, helping ideas translate into real outcomes across kitchens, dining rooms, farms, workshops, estates and visitor experiences.
+He is particularly valued for bridging the gap between vision and delivery, helping ideas translate into real outcomes across kitchens, dining rooms, farms, events, estates and visitor experiences.

 • Anthony has played a key role in shaping Ireland’s food and tourism landscape over the past decade.